-- Patient is receiving unstable or increasing doses of corticosteroids.
+- Patient was receiving unstable or increasing doses of corticosteroids.

-- Patient has other severe, acute, or chronic medical conditions including uncontrolled
+- Patient had other severe, acute, or chronic medical conditions including uncontrolled

 diabetes mellitus or psychiatric conditions or laboratory abnormalities that in the

-opinion of the investigator may increase the risk associated with study participation,
+opinion of the investigator could increase the risk associated with study

-or that may interfere with the interpretation of study results.
+participation, or that could interfere with the interpretation of study results.